sap-tutorials/Tutorials/tutorials/s4sdk-cloud-foundry-sample-application/s4sdk-cloud-foundry-sample-application.md

   -  **`artifactId`** - An identifier for your application (e.g. `firstapp`)
   -  **`version`** - The version of your application (e.g. `1.0-SNAPSHOT`)
   -  **`package`** - The name of the top-level package your source code will reside in (typically equal to your **`groupId`**, e.g. `com.sap.cloud.sdk.tutorial`).
 Please pay attention to package and directory names in any upcoming source code when using a different package name than suggested here.
-  -  **`uniqueHostname`** - A unique identifier to determine your initial project URL on `Cloud Foundry`.
-Use \<appname>-\<SUBACCOUNT> here, e.g. `firstapp-p123456trial`.
-This format is important for authentication in later steps of this tutorial and at the same time assures, that the path is unique across your `Cloud Foundry` region.
-It can easily be changed later on if you want.

 After providing these values, Maven will generate your project from the archetype.

 ![Maven generates project from archetype](maven-generates-project.png)

-**Note**: Here you have created an application which is based on the [TomEE runtime](http://tomee.apache.org/) which is a `Java EE 6` compliant open-source runtime that is available in the `Cloud Foundry` platform if your goal is to create a `Java EE` application.
-You may also initialize the project with [SpringBoot](https://spring.io/projects/spring-boot).
+**Note**: Here you have created an application which is based on the [`TomEE` runtime](http://tomee.apache.org/) which is a `Java EE 6` compliant open-source runtime that is available in the `Cloud Foundry` platform if your goal is to create a `Java EE` application.
+You may also initialize the project with [`SpringBoot`](https://spring.io/projects/spring-boot).
 To adapt the archetype simply change the `artifactId` to `scp-cf-spring`.
-Our tutorial series will be primarily based on the TomEE runtime.
-Nonetheless, the SAP Cloud SDK is compatible with these popular runtimes too.
+Our tutorial series will be primarily based on the `TomEE` runtime.
+Nonetheless, the SAP Cloud SDK is compatible with these popular `runtimes` too.

 [DONE]
 [ACCORDION-END]